Kenneth Keller Hall

-Kenneth Keller Hall (February 24, 1918 – July 8, 1999) was a United States circuit judge of the United States Court of Appeals for the Fourth Circuit and was previously a United States district judge of the United States District Court for the Southern District of West Virginia.
+Kenneth Keller "K.K."
+Hall (February 24, 1918 – July 8, 1999) was a United States circuit judge of the United States Court of Appeals for the Fourth Circuit and was previously a United States district judge of the United States District Court for the Southern District of West Virginia.

 Education and career

 Born in Greenview, West Virginia.
 He graduated from Scott High School, where he was the captain of the football team.
 He attended New River State College and Morris Harvey College.
 He moved to Washington, D.C. and worked a government employee in civil service.
 He served in the United States Naval Reserve during the World War II era, from 1942 to 1945 and was discharged as a lieutenant.
 He received a Juris Doctor from West Virginia University College of Law in 1948, and was in private practice in Madison, West Virginia from 1948 to 1953, also serving as Mayor of Madison from 1949 to 1952.
 He was a judge of the West Virginia 25th Judicial Circuit in Madison from 1953 to 1969, returning to private practice there from 1969 to 1970.
 He was a Hearing Examiner for the Bureau of Hearings and Appeals of the Social Security Administration in Charleston, West Virginia from 1970 to 1971.